San Francisco And San Diego Disability Insurance And ERISA Claim Attorneys Fight MetLife Claim Denials

 If you have a wrongfully denied claim for disability, life, long-term care or another insurance involving MetLife, contact McKennon Law Group PC, and we will doggedly pursue your benefits

-Choosing an attorney to represent you when you find yourself in the vulnerable position of having your disability, life or long-term care claim denied is the most important decision you can make in the pursuit of your claim.
+Choosing an insurance litigation attorney to represent you when you find yourself in the vulnerable position of having your disability, life or long-term care claim denied is the most important decision you can make in the pursuit of your claim.
 You need a skilled, aggressive and experienced advocate in your corner.
 If your claim for health, life, accidental death or dismemberment, short-term disability or long-term disability insurance has been wrongfully denied or suddenly terminated, fill out a free consultation form or call 1-800-682-4137 to schedule a free consultation with the attorneys of the McKennon Law Group PC, several of whom previously represented insurance companies and are exceptionally experienced in handling ERISA and non-ERISA, bad faith insurance claims.